-Back to Budapest, I was just amazed by the architecture, standing on the Buda side looking down and across the Danube at the Parliament Building.
+I was also amazed by the architecture, standing on the Buda side looking down and across the Danube at the Parliament Building.
 It wasn't something I associated with communist Eastern Europe.
-Our PAO there had a beautiful residence.
-It was used quite extensively for cultural programming.
+Our PAO there had a beautiful residence that was used quite extensively for cultural programming.